Dream Interpretation · Sleep Neuroscience · Somatic Decoding

 Sapolsky · Why Zebras Don’t Get Ulcers

-The fall that never lands
+that never lands

 You’re drifting off.
 Everything is finally loosening.
 And then — instant free fall, a lurch that pulls you awake with your heart slamming and your hands gripping nothing.
 You’ve probably been told this means you’re losing control of something.
 I read the actual neuroscience on it.
 The explanation is more interesting and considerably less dramatic.